About Baked Parmesan Shrimp

-- Also while oven preheats, melt butter (I heated mine in the microwave for 45 seconds).
-Pour butter in the bottom of a deep 8x8 baking dish.
+Pour melted butter in the bottom of a deep 8x8 baking dish.
 Add raw shrimp and parsley, then toss to coat.
 Shrimp should line the bottom of the dish in an even layer.

 Cook shrimp in the oven for 15 minutes.

-- Add cooked pasta to cream sauce and toss to coat.
+Add cooked pasta to cream sauce and then toss to coat.
 If shrimp is still cooking, cover and set aside pasta until shrimp is done.

 - Once shrimp is done: Reduce oven temp to 350 degrees (Tip: prop oven door open for a few minutes to help it cool faster).
 Temporarily transfer shrimp and butter sauce to a small bowl.
 Pour pasta into the deep 8x8 baking dish, then add the buttery shirmp back in on top of the pasta.
-Finish off by sprinkling chopped cherry tomtoes, 1-2 tablespoons of parmesan cheese, and bread crumbs on top.
+Finish off by sprinkling chopped cherry tomatoes, 1-2 tablespoons of parmesan cheese, and breadcrumbs on top.

 Bake pasta for 10-12 minutes or until cheese looks slightly melted and tomatoes are tender.